a-sync/ocap-stats/README.md

     nr. of `killed` events as attacker, where victim is any _unit_ on the same side
   * **Destroyed assets**
     nr. of `killed` events as attacker, where victim is a _vehicle_ (asset)
+  * **Distance traveled**
+    the delta sum of all the position coordinates of an entity
+  * **Time in game**
+    the nr. of frames recorded of an entity in game (including spectator), adjusted by the ops capture delay configuration

 Self inflicted and environmental hits / kills (_something_) are omitted! (except for deaths)